 The recruitment process for 2019-2020, is wrapping up.
 The following information sessions were offered.

 The Senior Resident Assistant (SRA) position is a dynamic and unique opportunity for veteran staff members to assist the Residence Coordinator in overseeing a residential living area.
 The SRA position is designed for returning staff members and is meant to offer the individual an elevated role in developing both a living area staff and the community for which they are responsible.

 The SRA will specifically engage in Resident Assistant staff training and ongoing development, serving as a role model for the living area staff, both in academic and position commitment, advise staff on community development efforts, support initiatives of the Office of Community Engagement, and assist the administrative structure of the residential living area.

 Student Orientation Leaders (SOLs) serve as the primary resource for new students and their families during the Orientation programs and Welcome Week.
 At all times during the program, SOLs represent the college and Office of Community Engagement to families of new students, and role model the Purchase experience for new students.
 SOLs are available to answer all student and family questions and counsel students on the transition to Purchase College while introducing them to our academic programs, support services and co-curricular opportunities.
 With the support of campus professionals and faculty, SOLs will help to set the stage for incoming students to continue to grow intellectually, socially and emotionally.
 SOLs are expected to possess a specific body of knowledge about Purchase College acquired through training and experience, and they must be sincerely interested in and skillful at sharing this information with orientation participants.
 Selection to the Orientation Leader staff is a rewarding opportunity for personal growth and leadership development and opportunity.

-The recruitment process for the 2019 staff will open in November, stay tuned to Be a SOL.
+The recruitment process for the 2019 staff opened in November, and is wrapping up soon - stay tuned to Be a SOL.